readdeo91/grafana-db-migrate-sqlite3-to-postgresql/README.md

 - chmod +x fix_db.sh
 - Open the file and fill in the placeholders.
 - Run the file.
 It should not give you any errors.

+### 5. Fix missing sequences
+After a while I figured out that sequences are missing from the db that prevents alarms to be provisioned.
+Run the sequence_fixinf.sql in the db to fix that.
+It will restore everything missing on the version I was working on (11.5.2).
+ If you are in a future release and missing sequences not solved by this file, a freshly created Grafana DB can be compared with the imported one to find the missing sequences.
+After you found what's missing, dump the freshly created DB and copy every line that contains the missing sequences name, review it and execute them in the new DB.

 ### 5. Starting up grafana with the new db
 - **Modify Grafana's configuration** to use the **`grafana`** database.